-If the shift selector is shifted to the P (Park) position after the ignition switch is placed in the OFF position or when the ignition switch cannot be placed in the LOCK position, proceed as follows to remove the key.
+If the shift selector is shifted to the P (Park) position after the ignition switch is turned to the OFF position or when the ignition switch cannot be turned to the LOCK position, proceed as follows to remove the key.

 - 1. Move the shift selector into the P (Park) position. - 2.
-Place the ignition switch slightly toward the ON position. - 3.
+Turn the ignition switch slightly toward the ON position. - 3.
 Place the ignition switch in the LOCK position. - 4.
 Remove the key.

-The shift selector is designed so it cannot moved out of P (Park) and into any of the other gear positions if the ignition switch is placed in the OFF position or if the key is removed from the switch.
+The shift selector is designed so it cannot moved out of P (Park) and into any of the other gear positions if the ignition switch is turned to the OFF position or if the key is removed from the switch.